mochivi/distributed-file-system/docs/architecture.md

 ### Data Node Functionality

 * **Chunk Storage:** Data nodes store chunk data on local disk using a nested directory structure based on chunk IDs to avoid filesystem limitations with too many files in a single directory.
-* **gRPC Service:** Each data node exposes a gRPC service for handling chunk operations (uploads, downloads, deletion, health checks).
+* **gRPC Service:** Each data node exposes a gRPC service for handling chunk operations (uploads, downloads, deletion, bulk deletion, health checks).
 * **Chunk Replication:** When a data node receives a chunk from a client (acting as the "primary"), it replicates that chunk in parallel to the other replica nodes assigned by the coordinator.
 * **Streaming Session Management:** Data nodes manage streaming sessions with configurable timeouts to handle client disconnections gracefully.
+* **Bulk Operations:** Data nodes support bulk chunk deletion for garbage collection and storage optimization.

 ### Missing/Incomplete Features

-* **DeleteFile and ListFiles:** gRPC methods are defined but coordinator implementation is not complete.
+* **ListFiles Client Support:** gRPC method is implemented in coordinator but client-side implementation is incomplete.
 * **Metadata Persistence:** Coordinator metadata is lost on restart - requires implementation of persistent storage backend (planned: etcd).
-* **Garbage Collection:** No mechanism to clean up orphaned chunks when files are deleted or uploads fail.
+* **Garbage Collection:** Partially implemented but not tested - orphaned chunks GC and deleted files GC controllers exist but need testing and integration.

 ---